The History of Electric Bikes

 April 16, 2021

-The word ebike has been in common use since the early 2000’s but can you guess how old the electric bike actually is?
+The word ebike has been in common use since the early 2000’s but when were electric bikes invented?

-The idea of an electric bike is almost 130 years old!
+Electric bike history stretches back almost 130 years!
 And in the decade before the electric bicycle there were forward thinkers experimenting with electrically powered tricycles in both France and the USA.
-We will mention these experiments below but the beginning of the electric bicycle has to begin with the invention of its predecessor: the bicycle.
+We will mention these experiments below but the beginning of the electric bike history has to begin with the invention of its predecessor: the bicycle.

 The Beginnings of the Bicycle